This new academic study, funded by ICAEW’s charitable trusts, examines research into the economic impact of accounting.

 This briefing reports on the difficulties met when collecting data into international differences in IFRS practice.
 In particular it address the areas of pension discount rates, impairment charges and capitalisation of development costs.
 Data was collected on these topic areas from 527 firms domiciled in 15 countries.
 The findings will be of interest to analysts, auditors and regulators.

 This briefing examines the factors that influence the advice executive remuneration consultants provide to their clients.
 Based on insights from interviews with consultants, the briefing identifies the key factors influencing their advice and their client relationships.

 When not to measure, provides some ideas on why measurement systems are not resulting in the behaviours your organisation desires.

-View the 2016 PD Leake lecture given by Professor Paolo Quattrone, University of Edinburgh Business School, with a response from Tristan Price, CEO, MP Evans Group PLC.
+View the 2016 PD Leake lecture given by Professor Paolo Quattrone of the University of Edinburgh Business School.